-With no fanfare, another update was rolled out in February 2017.
-When asked to confirm the update and whether it would have a name, Illyes responded:
+With no fanfare, another Google algorithm update – or rather, a set of Google algorithm updates – was rolled out in February 2017.
+When asked to confirm the update and whether it would have a name, Illyes, in a particularly sarcastic mood, responded:

 The name has stuck.

-While Google won’t officially confirm what Fred is targeting, analysts believe the update is hitting out at sites that seem specifically geared towards generating revenue, rather than providing users with value.
+However, looking at sites that have been heavily penalised seems to suggest the updates are largely hitting out at sites that are specifically geared towards generating revenue, rather than providing users with value.

 What Fred means for your content marketing

-If you’ve decided to place a few ads on your site, you may want to seriously rethink this decision.
+If you’ve decided to place a lot of ads on your site, you may want to seriously think about scaling back.
 It might seem like a quick and easy way to earn some extra cash, but the truth is you’re hurting the value of your site in the long run.

 Be aware of where ads are placed as well, and make sure they’re not interfering with the content.
 Again, it’s all about creating a good user experience.

-Major algorithm updates can seem like a big deal (particularly when they’re spoken about in apocalyptic terms).
-But, in the end, all these updates are simply about giving users what they want in the shortest possible time.
+Major Google algorithm updates can seem like a big deal (particularly when they’re spoken about in apocalyptic terms).
+But, in the end, all these updates are simply about giving users the best, most helpful results in the shortest possible time.